fadhilnapis/SIG-FSTM/README.md

 [android studio](https://developer.android.com/studio/index.html) required to know at least the basics of JAVA programming.
 Of course there is always various methods to create an android app.

-Both mobile apps and web development required two main principles which is frontend and backend.
-To make it's simple, [here](https://youtu.be/Q5763pPchvw) example of what frontend does.
+Both mobile apps and web development required two main principles which is front-end and back-end.
+To make it's simple, [here](https://youtu.be/Q5763pPchvw) example of what front end does.

 So what makes the front end of a website possible?
 Where is all that data stored?
 This is where the back end comes in.
 The back end of a website consists of a server, an application, and a database.
 A back-end developer builds and maintains